-The current transportation authorization act, Moving Ahead for Progress in the 21st Century (MAP-21), adopted in July 2012, requires MPOs to consult with a number of agencies, organizations, and interest groups in producing a Public Participation Plan.
+The current transportation authorization act, Moving Ahead for Progress in the 21st CenturyFixing America's Surface Transportation Act (MAP 21FAST Act), adopted in July December 20122015, requires MPOs to consult with a number of agencies, organizations, and interest groups in producing a Public Participation Plan.

-MAP-21 requires MPOs to develop a participation plan to involve interested parties, including citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of persons with disabilities, and other interested parties.
-In doing so,

-MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
+MAP 21 The FAST Act requires MPOs to develop a participation plan to involve interested parties, including citizens, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of persons with disabilities, and other interested parties.
+In doing so, MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
 The resulting plan must support continued consultation by all interested parties in all aspects of the planning process.

-To seek participation of all interested parties in this plan update, the MRMPO held public meetings and distributed copies of the draft plan and information about the plan.
-People were informed of plan development by mail, and it was advertised in regional newspapers, and the MRMPO web site.
+To seek the participation of all interested parties in this plan update, the MRMPO held public meetings and distributed copies of the draft plan and information about the plan.
+People were informed of plan development by mail, and it was advertised in regional newspapers, and the draft was placed on the MRMPO web site.

 In addition to the transportation act, Title VI of the Civil Rights Act of 1964 and a succeeding 1994 Executive Order require the federal-aid recipients to consider impacts on minority and low-income populations and assure those populations are able to participate in planning decisions.
-Plan goals address these federal requirements, and procedures are consistent with those goals.
+Plan goals address these federal requirements, and the procedures included herein are consistent with those goals.

-The draft plan was available for public review and comment by all interested parties for 45 days, from May 6, 2014, to June 19, 2014.
-A subsequent notice inviting agency comments was sent on June 26, 2014, more than 45 days prior to the public hearing on August 21, 2014.
+The draft plan was available for public review and comment by all interested parties for 45 days, from May 6XXXX, 20142018, to June 19XXXX, 20142018.
+A subsequent notice inviting agency comments was sent on June 26XXXX, 20142018, more than 45 days prior to the public hearing on August 21XXXX, 20142018.